matthew-c-lee/matthew-c-lee/README.md

-I'm a Senior Computer Science major with an interest in all things Software Development.
+I'm a Senior Computer Science major with an interest in Software Development.